kitajchuk/clutch/README.md

 ### Express

 #### URL
 The Clutch node server is designed to access data in a convention over configuration approach.
 The format is `:type/:uid`.
-As long as you have content in your CMS for the types and UIDs your content will be loaded.
+As long as you have posts in your CMS for the content-types and corresponding UIDs the system will successfully load your pages.

 #### API
 The Clutch node server also operates as a `JSON` API for your data.
 The format is `api/:type/:uid`.
 You can use the API for partial renderings if you pass `?format=html&template=yourtemplate` along with your request.
 Partials are loaded out of the `template/partials` directory.

 #### Pub/Sub
 The Clutch node server implements a pub/sub model for interacting with requests.
 You can subscribe to content-type requests and modify the `query` and `context` in any way you need.
 The `client`, `api`, and `query` objects passed to your `query` handlers will be representative of the CMS you are using.
-Currently only [Prismic](#prismicio) has a working adapter for Clutch.
 The `context` passed to your `context` handlers is the [ContextObject](https://github.com/kitajchuk/clutch/blob/master/server/class/ContextObject.js) instance.

 The default `server/app.js` has a couple basic examples.
 You have to return either the `query` or a new `Promise` for your query handlers.
 When returning with a Promise you must resolve with an object that as a `results` Array or reject with an error message.
 For your `context` handlers you have to return the `context`.